 - Living a life free from the activity or addiction

-- Understand the way your thinking effects your choices in life
+- Understand the way your thinking affects your choices in life

 - Processing underlying difficulties

 - Finding new ways to cope with difficulties in life

 - Recognising addictive behaviour triggers

 - Move forward in an orderly direction so you can reach your goals